xyfir/annotate/DOCS.md

 - **addPrependedSearchAnnotation**: *bool*
   - Default: `true`
   - If true, an extra annotation is added to every annotation set item.
 The annotation is a web search of the item, prepended with the book title and potentially author name for a more relevant search.

+# User Data

+auto-annotator stores the config file and ignore list in `/home/<user>/.auto-annotator` in Unix environments and `%APPDATA%\auto-annotator` on Windows.